-Modern CMOS processes usually support more than one layer of metal.
-Two are common and three or more are often available.
+Modern CMOS processes usually support several layers of metal.
+Five or six are commonly used.

 Actually, these conventions for colours are not universal; in particular, industrial (rather than academic) systems tend to use red for diffusion and green for polysilicon.
 Moreover, a shortage of coloured pens normally means that both types of diffusion in CMOS are coloured green and the polarity indicated by drawing a circle round p-type transistors or simply inferred from the context.
 Colouring for multiple layers of metal are even less standard.